PEOPLE POWERED ⚡️

 Energy is an essential tool to facilitate educational outcomes.
 Access to the internet and the incredible educational resources available online are impossible without power.
 A fully charged mobile phone and access to television are critical to nurture curiosity and social connections.
 Reliable lighting means safety, security and more productive hours in the evening.
 ZOLA is proud to partner with the Arusha Girls High School in Tanzania, where ZOLA power systems are helping to expand educational opportunities.

 By generating renewable power from the sun, ZOLA’s power systems help customers reduce their greenhouse gas emissions.
 Each new household using our power solutions keeps 140 kg of carbon dioxide and 1.45 kg of black carbon from being emitted into the atmosphere every year.
 Diesel generators in Nigeria alone produce about 29 million metric tons of CO2 each year – equivalent to roughly 6.3 million passenger vehicles.
-These machines also produce hazardous particulate matter and air pollution on a massive scale.
-ZOLA power systems are designed to make diesel generators redundant by being cheaper, cleaner and more convenient.
-ZOLA power systems generate clean reliable power from the sun – renewables are cost-effective energy alternative for the future and will make generating power from fossil fuels a thing of the past.
+ZOLA power systems are designed to make diesel generators redundant by generating clean reliable power from the sun.

-Fifty percent of Sub-Saharan Africa is unbanked or lacks access to fair credit.
+50% Sub-Saharan Africa is unbanked or lacks access to fair credit.
 This means that many are excluded from conventional financial instruments – they are unable to borrow to buy a home or grow their businesses, buy land or invest in their future.
 ZOLA’s power systems are made accessible through the ‘Pay-As-You-Go’ (PAYGo) model.
 Users pay a deposit, ZOLA installs the power system and the remaining capital cost is paid over a flexible term, often 2-3 years.
 This reduces the risk – customers can pay off the cost of a power system with their existing energy outlay and then use free solar energy to reduce energy costs.
-ZOLA is focused on helping all of our customers to own their systems outright – our rugged and durable products are designed to last over the long term.
-PAYGo has been widely recognized as a critical innovation in microfinance and energy access.
-ZOLA collects payments via mobile money.
-In doing so, we offer many customers access to their first formal financial relationship and provide a tangible reason for regular use.
-Payment history collected through our software accumulates a credit profile for customers, which can help unlock access to other financial services.
-To help more customers pay off their systems on schedule, ZOLA is taking steps to teach and promote financial literacy so more people can access credit on fair terms.

 Safety and Security